pschatzmann/arduino-audio-driver/README.md

 In this project I finally implemented some clean and simple C++ classes.
 This __reduced the complexity__ considerably and __increased the flexibility__ tremendously!

-The goal of this project is to provide an __easy API to configure different audio codec chips__.
+The goal of this project is to provide an __easy header-only C++ API to configure different audio codec chips__.
 After setting up the codec, you can use the I2S functionality provided by your microcontroller.

 While you can use this library stand alone, I recommend to use it together with my [AudioTools](https://github.com/pschatzmann/arduino-audio-tools) project which provides a nice integration with it's [I2SCodecStream](https://pschatzmann.github.io/arduino-audio-tools/classaudio__tools_1_1_i2_s_codec_stream.html) class.
 Further information can be found in the [Wiki](https://github.com/pschatzmann/arduino-audio-Codecs/wiki).

-## Drivers and Boards

-This library privides the following drivers:

-- AudioDriverAC101
-- AudioDriverAD1938
-- AudioDriverCS42448
-- AudioDriverCS43l22
-- AudioDriverES7210
-- AudioDriverES7243
-- AudioDriverES7243e
-- AudioDriverES8156
-- AudioDriverES8311
-- AudioDriverES8374
-- AudioDriverES8388
-  - AudioDriverES8388H0 (Volume Hack 0)
-  - AudioDriverES8388H1 (Volume Hack 1)
-  - AudioDriverES8388H2 (Volume Hack 2)
-  - AudioDriverES8388H3 (Volume Hack 3)
-- AudioDriverLyratMini
-- AudioDriverPCM3168
-- AudioDriverWM8960
-- AudioDriverWM8978
-- AudioDriverWM8994
-- AudioDriverNAU8325

-And it supports the following boards:

-- AudioKitAC101
-- AudioKitEs8388V1
-- AudioKitEs8388V2
-- GenericCS43l22
-- GenericWM8960
-- LyratMini
-- LyratV42
-- LyratV43
-- ESP32S3AISmartSpeaker (ES8311 & ES7210)
-- M5stackAtomEchoS3R
-- NoBoard

 ## Logging